rishikeshrmadan/vrep_eysip_reports/daily_reports/sq3_daily_rep/sq3_d2_rep.rst

 Work done:
 ----------
-1. Explored diffrent types of grippers and their mechanisms
-2. designed an arm structure in fusion 360
+1. Designed basic gripper model in fusion 360
-3. Created documentation using sphinx
+2. introduction to joints in Coppeliasim(vrep)
+3. simulation of revolute joints in vrep

 Insights and Learnings:
 -----------------------
-1. Various mechanisms of arms and grippers
+1. joint mechanisms
-2. learnt about joints in fusion 360
+2. simulation of revolute joints in vrep
-3. Documtation using sphinx

 Research & links:
 -----------------
-1. :ref:`bb_d1_1`
-2. :ref:`bb_d1_2`
+:ref:`bb_d2_1`

 Rushikesh Khoche
 ================